-Once you’ve said, “I do,” feel free to use your new monogram or new combined monogram (with the wife’s initial still leading) as often as you would like from the cocktail napkins to thank yous.
-Our last name is Glass, so to finish the example, out monogram at our reception would be EGG.
+Once you’ve said, “I do,” feel free to use your new monogram or new combined monogram (with the wife’s initial leading) as often as you would like from the cocktail napkins to thank you notes.
+Our last name is Glass, so to finish the example, our monogram at our reception would be EGG, with the middle G larger than ther outside letters.
 Pretend those are the initials used in this monogram.

 Alright, now that that’s solved.
 If you want to use YOUR personal monogram, I’ll give an example for that.
 My full name is Emily Elizabeth Glass; so my monogram would be EGE.
 I would use this for shirts, a personal mug, etc. Joint household items – napkins, silver/flatware, sheets, towels, etc. – use the couple’s married monogram, with the wife’s initial leading.
 For Garrett and me, that would be EGG.
 Again, the middle G would be larger than the outside letters.

 Items that would use the married monogram with the husband’s initial leading include whiskey glasses, decanters, etc. Truly, it’s pretty limited to alcohol.
 C’est la vie.

 I’ve had a few comments asking about napkin placement when setting the table.
 Does it go on the right, left or center?
 Unlike the game, there are no dice to roll to tell us the answer.
 It ultimately depends on the formality of the meal, so allow me to guide you through it.